 The Strickland Decision

-The Strickland Decision and Internal Revenue Ruling 78-161 give a retired service member the ability/right to adjust military retirement income reported on Form 1099-R. Significant tax benefits will only apply to those who are rated less than 50% disabled or those who receive Combat Related Special Compensation (CRSC).
-For those rated 50% or more disabled and receiving Concurrent Retirement and Disability Payments (CRDP) the tax benefit is minimal or non-existent due to the phase in of CRDP over the last 7 years.
+The Strickland Decision and Internal Revenue Ruling 78-161 give a retired service member the ability/right to adjust military retirement income reported on Form 1099-R. Tax benefits will only apply to those who are rated less than 50% disabled or those who receive Combat Related Special Compensation (CRSC).
+For those rated 50% or more disabled and receiving Concurrent Retirement and Disability Payments (CRDP) tax consequences are essentially non-existent.

 This results from the reality that it will take a long time to fully develop a claim for Veteran's Disability and during that time you are accrue retro-active benefits.
-For those rated less than 50% disabled the benefits, in essence, change some of your taxable Retired Pay into tax-free Veterans' Benefits.
+For those rated less than 50% disabled the benefits change some of your taxable Retired Pay into tax-free Veterans' Benefits.
 Unfortunately DFAS won't retroactively update/correct your 1099-R and you have to do it yourself.

-So...bottom line is if you are less than 50% disabled you can reduce your taxable income in the year of award and if your claim spanned more than one tax year you can file an amended return to claim a larger refund or reduce the amount you paid in.
+So...bottom line is if you are less than 50% disabled you can reduce your taxable income in the year of award and if your claim spanned more than one tax year you can file an amended return to claim a larger refund or reduce the amount you paid in for that year as well.

 IRS Statute of Limitations